 Rod then married and started playing with the Jimmy Sturm band trying to stay a little closer to home.

 Currently Rod plays solo shows and dances as well as leading the Rod Cerar Orchestra.
-They continue to perform in the Midwest for the ballroom circuit, hotels, Minnesota State Fair, University of Minnesota, clubs, senior living centers, corporate events, dance clubs, festivals, polka masses, private parties etc. They also are starring on the nationally broadcast television shows "POLKA SPOTLIGHT" and on the "MOLLY B POLKA PARTY."
+They continue to perform in the Midwest for the ballroom circuit, hotels, Minnesota State Fair, University of Minnesota, clubs, senior living centers, corporate events, dance clubs, festivals, polka masses, private parties etc. Rod performs in Florida during the winter months.
+They also are starring on the nationally broadcast television shows "POLKA SPOTLIGHT," "FUN TIME POLKA PARTY" and on the "MOLLY B POLKA PARTY."

-Rod plays a wide variety of music for dancing, including polkas and waltzes as well as big band, ballroom, and country music.
-In addition, while performing for shows/entertainment, Rod plays current pop music, show tunes, 50's and 60's, country, ethnic tunes, specialty numbers and much more.
+Rod plays a wide variety of music for dancing, including polkas and waltzes as well as big band, ballroom, Latin, and country music.
+In addition, while performing for shows/entertainment, Rod plays current pop music, show tunes, 50's and 60's, blue grass, country, ethnic tunes, specialty numbers and much more.

 Rod has been nominated three times for the Minnesota Ballroom Operators Association " Band of the Year" and has won national awards from the Entertainment Operators of America five times.
 Over the years Rod has performed with Frank Yankovic, Myron Floren and many others.
 In addition he has entertained John Kennedy, Hubert Humphrey, Al Gore, Ronald Reagan to name a few.